Citizens Online: With BT

 Corporations have played a role in the understanding and delivery of digital inclusion.
 Citizens Online have previously worked with and for BT Group Together, Citizens Online and BT supported research into the Social return on investment created by digital inclusion activity.
 BT's Get IT Together programme was run by Citizens Online in communities in the UK.
 Citizens Online was also involved in delivering BT's Everybody Online initiative, which started in 2002.
 EverybodyOnline included delivering basic digital skills to groups within specific demographics, such as people affected by homelessness in Glasgow.
 Citizens Online also reviewed BT's computer giveaway programme Community Connections.

 Research and lobbying

-Primarily, Citizens Online focus on delivery of projects, however the organisation has also lobbied the UK government for greater input and join up around the digital inclusion agenda, including a speech at the Institute for Public Policy Research.
+Primarily, Citizens Online focused on delivery of projects, however the organisation also lobbied the UK government for greater input and join up around the digital inclusion agenda, including a speech at the Institute for Public Policy Research.
 A white paper produced with Trapeze Transformation suggested that digital inclusion is a systemic issue needing system-wide solutions and laid the foundations for the Switch programme of work.
 Citizens Online have also done research for Government Departments and agencies such as Nidirect and BECTA.